Dan Collen is a researcher at the Sarah and Chaim Neuberger Holocaust Education Centre’s Online Hate Research and Education Project.

 Indeed, one of the convoy’s key organizers (and at times its most vocal one), Pat King, has claimed in the past that six million Jews did not die in the Holocaust.
 King’s one-foot-in, one-foot-out approach to speaking on behalf of the convoy has effectively put some distance between convoy enthusiasm and his public engagement with Holocaust denial, but make no mistake: His comments were well known and convoy founders still allowed him to represent the convoy.

 Benjamin “B.J.”
-Ditcher, a Jewish organizer of the convoy, has made some bold and contradicting opinions on swastikas flown in his convoy.
-When asked about the Nazi flag, Ditcher told Canadian Jewish News: “People troll, do stupid things, whatever.
+Dichter, a Jewish organizer of the convoy, has made some bold and contradicting opinions on swastikas flown in his convoy.
+When asked about the Nazi flag, Dichter told Canadian Jewish News: “People troll, do stupid things, whatever.
 Who cares?”

-Though King’s comments are disgusting and Ditcher’s confusing, organizers’ actions in Ottawa speak further volumes to the allowance of antisemitism in the movement.
+Though King’s comments are disgusting and Dichter’s confusing, organizers’ actions in Ottawa speak further volumes to the allowance of antisemitism in the movement.
 Specifically, the hosting of openly antisemitic speakers.

 On the same day that the infamous Nazi flag was photographed in Ottawa, the convoy stage hosted a live, in-person speech from antisemitic sovereign citizen influencer Christopher James Pritchard.
 Just ten days prior, Pritchard stated on his program that what Hitler was “actually doing” in the Second World War was “destroying these Jesuit, Kosovit [sic], central bankers… these Jewish Satanists, as he would refer to them as.”